Robert Cumming B.A., B.Ed., M.Ed., ACC.

 Professionally, Coach Robert has a Master of Education degree from Queen's University and he currently works with companies and provides coaching and consulting that help leaders implement human skills within their organizations.

 The Story of Jung Do

 The drive behind Jung Do, which means 'The Right Way' in Korean, was inspired by Coach Robert's experience teaching at St. Lawrence College.
 While teaching conflict education and stress management, Coach Robert repeatedly heard that his students wish they had learned the skills he was teaching when they were younger.
 After a few years, Coach Robert spoke to his wife and they made a plan to develop a program that would utilize martial arts as a vehicle to teach life skills to youth.

-Jung Do has been a part of the Kingston community for almost 10 years and continues to provide a safe, fun, respectful, and caring environment to teach skills that parents can really get behind.
+Jung Do has been a part of the Kingston community for a decade and continues to provide a safe, fun, respectful, and caring environment to teach skills that parents can really get behind.